Better air means better buildings

 Drastically improve Indoor Air Quality with ADB

 Poor ventilation is typically the most common issue in unhealthy buildings.
-These buildings can become a haven for harmful disease-causing pathogens.
-The COVID-19 pandemic further exposed the issue, while also heightening awareness about airborne pathogens.
-For many spaces, updating ventilation is a very expensive and time-consuming process.
+These buildings can become a haven for disease-causing pathogens.
+The pandemic resulted in new, more stringent guidelines regulating the quality of indoor air and as such, updating ventilation can be a very expensive and time-consuming process.
 However, our technology can help.

-Utilizing an Air Disinfection Biosecurity (patent pending) system can drastically mitigate known pathogens - including viruses, bacteria, mold and spores.
-These systems utilize the existing HVAC system in the building and provide constant, safe and proactive disinfection in the air and on surfaces.
+Utilizing an Air Disinfection Disinfection Biosecurity (ADB - patent pending) system can drastically mitigate known pathogens (viruses, bacteria) as well as toxic and damaging mold and spores.
+ADB reduces your building's overall bioburden.
+These systems utilize the existing HVAC system, or can be used as standalone, portable devices to provide continuous, safe, proactive disinfection in the air and on surfaces.

 Absenteeism and the cost